csiro-crop-informatics/repset/README.md

 1. Select a tagged revision or add a tag (adhering to the usual semantic versioning approach)
-2. Generate a [Git Hub access token](https://help.github.com/en/articles/creating-a-personal-access-token-for-the-command-line) which will allow the pipeline to create releases in this or a forked repository, when creating the token it suffices to select only the following scope:
+2. Generate a [Git Hub access token](https://help.github.com/en/articles/creating-a-personal-access-token-for-the-command-line) which will allow the pipeline to create releases in this or a forked repository, when creating the token it should suffice to select only the following scope:
    > `public_repo`   Access public repositories
-3. Make the access token accessible as an environmental variable e.g. `GH_TOKEN='your-token-goes-here'`
+3. Make the access token accessible as an environmental variable e.g. `export GH_TOKEN='your-token-goes-here'`
 4. Run the pipeline from the remote repository, specifying
     - the required revision  e.g. `-revision v0.8.3`
     - the `--release` flag